drawwithcode/MOODboard/README.md

 ### Project idea

-Users can see an algorithmic representation of their expression (neutral, happy, angry, sad, disgusted, surprised, fearful) that changes shape and color based on how they are feeling during that time.
-The representation is updated in real-time.
-Every user will be positioned according to their expression, creating groups based on shared emotion.
-The background will show a generative artwork that changes according to everyone's expression and the number of participants.
+Users can see an **algorithmic representation** of their expression (neutral, happy, angry, sad, disgusted, surprised, fearful) that changes shape and color based on how they are feeling during that time.
+The representation is updated in **real-time**.
+Every user will be positioned according to their expression, creating **groups** based on shared emotion.
+The background will show a **generative artwork** that changes according to everyone's expression and the number of participants.

 ![Interaction](readme/interaction.gif)<br>